hammerheim-game/hammerheim-rules/7-equipment.md

 the net as a Thrown Weapon, rolling to hit as normal.
 If it hits, the target must immediately take a Strength test.
 If the test is passed the net has no effect, the target simply tears themselves free with little effort.
 If failed they may take not move, shoot, or cast spells in their following turn as they cut themselves free.
 Until their Recovery Phase they will also be reduced to Weapon Skill 1.

-### Opulent Coach
+#### Opulent Coach

 Truly successful warband leaders are quite willing to waste their money on extravagant excesses such as rare wines, jewel-encrusted weapons and armour and Cathayan spices.
-The height of such indulgence is an opulent coach, which the warband leader can use for driving around the settlements surrounding Mordheim.
+The height of such indulgence is an opulent coach, which the warband leader can use for driving around the settlements surrounding Hammerheim.
 There are few things that will impress commoners, or incur the wrath and envy of other, less successful leaders, as much as an opulent coach - though quite what 'opulence' means will vary wildly from Warband to Warband.
 To a Goblin it may simply mean it is festooned with an extraordinarily large amount of random junk.